-London Fashion Week Spring’21 proofs a success this season when Emilia Wickstead Spring’21 collection was displayed that features looks that can be worn on red carpets, at a fancy evening affair, for an easy lunch, or an at home dinner for two.
-But why didn’t we see the dramatic silk gowns with huge bow backs, ballon-sleeved floor sweepers? may be it’s because the global pandemic which has thrown a lot of brands off this season, allow Emilia Wickstead to go back to basics.
-Basics because, she didn’t think of the fancy grande moments from red carpets and award shows.
-She focused on what matter people/lives, let’s forget about the camera, lights, blings!, let’s focus on what a woman will want in this moment of crisis, What does she need now?, What does she want to wear?, Where is she going wearing that? and Who will she be dressing for?.
+London Fashion Week Spring’21 prooves a success this season when Emilia Wickstead Spring’21 collection was displayed that feature looks that can be worn on red carpets, at a fancy evening affair, for an easy lunch, or an at-home dinner for two.
+But why didn’t we see the dramatic silk gowns with huge bow backs, ballon-sleeved floor sweepers?
+Maybe it’s because the global pandemic which has thrown a lot of brands off this season, allows Emilia Wickstead to go back to basics.
+Basics because she didn’t think of the fancy grande moments from red carpets and award shows.
+She focused on what matter people/lives, let’s forget about the camera, lights, blings!, let’s focus on what a woman will want in this moment of crisis, What does she need now?
+What does she want to wear?
+Where is she going wearing that? and Who will she be dressing for?.
 The 32 looks from the Spring’21 collection answered these all.

-Emilia Wickstead started planning this collection when the country and the rest of the world went into a lockdown and with what she came up with, they can be dressed up or dressed down which fits perfect for every woman in this global pandemic.
+Emilia Wickstead started planning this collection when the country and the rest of the world went into lockdown and with what she came up with, they can be dressed up or dressed down which fits perfectly for every woman in this global pandemic.

-If there are any word to decribe the collection, they will be is ‘simple and elegant’, the lockdown allow Emilia to simplify her designs from the fabric(cotton) used to the actual design.
+If there are any words to describe the collection, they will be is ‘simple and elegant, the lockdown allows Emilia to simplify her designs from the fabric(cotton) used to the actual design.
 “I would meet my design assistant outdoors at the end of the street; we would talk and hold up fabrics in the light,” she remembers, “That’s how we put this collection together, and, of course, over countless Zoom calls.”

-The Emilia Wickstead Spring’21 Ready To Wear presentation was shot by a documentary filmmaker Robin Mellor, and the models were women of diverse size, age and race.
+The Emilia Wickstead Spring’21 Ready To Wear presentation was shot by documentary filmmaker Robin Mellor, and the models were women of diverse sizes, ages, and race.
 “It actually still feels like we are putting on a show, especially as I was here last night—at midnight—moving things around, changing the lights, cleaning up whatever… It felt like it did when I launched my brand,” Wickstead smiled.
 “I think when it’s a smaller production you naturally have a more hands-on approach.
 Certainly, I feel as tired; I feel as emotional.
-In comparison to staging a show I don’t feel like this has been an easier route!”
+In comparison to staging a show, I don’t feel like this has been an easier route!”
 No doubt.
 But it was certainly worth it.”